 In the Latuka tribe of Sudan, when a man wants to marry a woman, he goes ahead and kidnaps her.
 Elders from his family then go to the woman’s family to ask for her hand in marriage.
-If the family agrees, the woman’s father beats the man as a sign of acceptance of the union, but if he disagree, the man may go ahead to marry the girl anyway.
+If the family agrees, the woman’s father beats the man as a sign of acceptance of the union but if he disagrees, the man may go ahead to marry the girl anyway.

 The Maasai Tribe: